seanPruss/sneederland/README.md

 > those anyway?) so put on your knee high socks and cat ears and start commenting
 > "I use arch btw :3" on every social media post you encounter

-Clone this repo and run `installer-script`
+Clone this repo and run `installer.sh`

 ```bash
 git clone https://github.com/seanPruss/the-sneed-packages.git